US STOCKS-Wall Street retreats as business activity slows

 * Tesla tumbles as ‘Battery Day’ disappoints

-Sept 23 (Reuters) - Wall Street’s main indexes fell on Wednesday as data showed domestic business activity slowed in September, although a record high for Nike following a strong quarterly earnings report capped declines on the blue-chip Dow.
+Sept 23 (Reuters) - Wall Street’s main indexes fell on Wednesday as data showing a slowdown in domestic business activity and a stalemate in Congress over more fiscal stimulus raised fears of a choppy economic recovery from a pandemic-driven recession.

-Nine of the 11 major S&P indexes were down in morning trading, with energy - already the worst performing sector this year - leading declines.
+Ten of the 11 major S&P indexes were down, with energy - already the worst performing sector this year - leading declines.

-Hopes of a stable economic rebound from a pandemic-led recession, combined with historic fiscal and monetary stimulus, had driven a rally in the three main U.S. stock indexes since a coronavirus-driven crash in March.

-“There’s a lot of uncertainties out there, not the least of which is the election, what stimulus can potentially look like and if an increase in COVID-19 cases leads to more restrictions,” said Lindsey Bell, chief investment strategist at Ally Invest in Charlotte, North Carolina.
+With Congress at an impasse over the bill, Federal Reserve Chair Jerome Powell said on Wednesday the central bank was not planning any “major” changes to its Main Street Lending Program.

+“The longer we go without more stimulus, the harder it will be to sustain the gains in the economy,” said Willie Delwiche, investment strategist at Baird in Milwaukee.

-Data on Wednesday showed gains at factories were offset by a slowdown in the services sector this month, suggesting a loss of momentum in the economy at a time when concerns are rising about a potential surge in COVID-19 cases heading into the colder months.
+Data from IHS Markit showed gains at factories were offset by a slowdown in the broader services sector this month, suggesting a loss of momentum in the economy at a time when concerns are rising about a potential surge in COVID-19 cases heading into the colder months.

-Meanwhile, Federal Reserve Chair Jerome Powell said the central bank was not planning any “major” changes to make its Main Street Lending Program more broadly available, saying companies had made only “modest” use of the facility.
+Meanwhile, the U.S. Justice Department unveiled a legislative proposal that seeks to reform a legal immunity for internet companies and follows through on President Donald Trump’s bid from earlier this year to crack down on tech giants.

+Wall Street favorites including Facebook Inc, Apple Inc, Google-parent Alphabet Inc and Amazon.com Inc, which have borne the brunt of recent losses, were down between 0.3% and 2.3% in early afternoon trading.

 Nike Inc surged 9.7% to a record high as its digital sales, especially in North America, helped offset a fall in sales at traditional brick-and-mortar stores.